How Much Does a Paver Walkway Cost?

 If you're on a budget, it makes sense to consider the cost of different materials when you're planning your paver walkway installation.
 Your choice of sidewalk pavers can make a big difference in terms of look and price.

 Concrete walkways cost less than mid-grade or high-end pavers.
-Flagstone walkways are comparatively expensive, with costs ranging from $10 to $30 per square foot.
+Flagstone walkways are comparatively expensive.
+Lawn Love says costs range from $15 to $27 (CAD 20 to CAD 36) per square foot.
 Pavers — especially budget varieties — offer a good compromise between price and attractiveness, and are hard-wearing, too.
 With proper maintenance, you can expect your walkway to serve you well for a decade or more, so choose a timeless style that you and any future homeowners will love.